EZDetach Frequently Asked Questions¶

 - Are Office 365 accounts supported?

-- I don’t see any new buttons on the Outlook toolbar after installing EZDetach.
+- I don’t see EZDetach in Outlook after installing it.
 Why?

 - EZDetach has disappeared from my outlook.
 How do I get it back?

 - Why does the EZDetach toolbar disappear after I restart Outlook?

 - I am a licensed user.
 How do I get updates?